autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 ## Multi-view photometric consistency

-Multi-view photometric consistency is proposed in Geo-NeuS, where for each ray, it find the intersection with the surface and use homography to warp patches from nearby views to target view and use normalized cross correaltion loss (NCC) for supervision.
+Multi-view photometric consistency is proposed in Geo-NeuS to enforce multi-view geometry consistency.
+For each ray, it finds the intersection with the surface and uses homography to warp patches from source views to target view and uses normalized cross correaltion loss (NCC) for warped patches.
 The weight for multi-view photometric consistency can be changed with the following command:
 ```
 ns-train volsdf --pipeline.model.patch-size 11 --pipeline.model.patch-warp-loss-mult 0.1 --pipeline.model.topk 4
 ```
-where topk is number of nearby views that have smalleast NCC loss used for supervision.
-It is an approximate occlusion handling.
+where topk is number of nearby views that have smalleast NCC error and only these patches with lowest error are used for supervision.
+It is an approximation of occlusion handling.